msupply-foundation/msupply_docs/content/docs/distribution/requisitions.md

 ![Export button](/docs/distribution/images/export.png)

 and the file will be downloaded.
-The export function will download all Requisitions, not just the current page, if you have more than 20 of them.
+The export function will download all Requisitions, not just the current page.

 ### Delete a Requisition